Ordensgesetz

 The Gesetz über Titel, Orden und Ehrenzeichen ("Law of Titles, Orders and Honours"), often shortened to Ordensgesetz ("Orders Law"), is a federal law of Germany detailing the treatment and handling procedures for civilian and military decorations.
-The law was put into effect on July 26, 1957, and fulfilled two primary purposes.
+The law was enacted on July 26, 1957, and served two primary purposes.
 First, it stipulated how medals and military decorations from before 1945 should be handled (including those from the days of the Weimar Republic, which had been influenced by laws in 1933 and 1937 under the government of Nazi Germany).
 Second, it was intended to describe treatment and procedures for medals in the (then newly created) Federal Republic of Germany.

 Basic Conventions

-In general the German law elucidates the following conventions:
+In general, the German law elucidates the following conventions: